sebald/meg/README.md

 **Note:** While the transformatiom from Markdown to HTML is lossless, parsing HTML to Markdown is not. *meg.js* is designed to be used to help save `contenteditable` elements with a (hopefully) more universal format.

+## Gettings Started

+You have to install [node.js](http://nodejs.org/) if you haven't already.

+After you have setup node run `npm install`.
+When all packages have been installed you can run:

+- `grunt` or `grunt release` to build the project (minified)
+- `grunt test` to run the test suite (via [Karma](http://karma-runner.github.io/)).
+- `grunt dev` will build the project unminified.
+- `grunt tdd` if you want to write new tests and work on the project.

 ## Grammar

 For reference here is the grammar used to transform HTML to Markdown: